clarity-lang/overview/tutorial-hello-world.md

 ```bash
 cat test/hello-world.ts
 ```
+(Hint: using command "type" instead of "cat" in windows shell if cat doesn't work!)

 Take a few seconds to review the contents of the file.
 You should ignore the test setup functions and focus on the most relevant parts related to Clarity.